spectrocloud/librarium/content/docs/04-clusters/04-palette-virtual-clusters/palette-virtual-cluster-quickstart.md

   ![Deploy-palette-virtual-cluster](deploy-nested-cluster.png "Deploy a Palette Virtual Cluster")

 Your Palette Virtual Cluster is now deployed.
-If you would like more information on managing your resources, review to the links below.
+If you would like more information on managing your resources, review the links below.
 <br />